Tutujiaye/phytium-yocto/README.md

 # Booting the images for supported boards

  Prerequisites:
- 1. TFTP server being setup to hold the images.
- 2. A serial cable connected from your PC to UART1
+ 1. A serial cable connected from your PC to UART1

  Booting with core-image-minimal rootfs: